suyogk23/Retrieval-Augmented-Generation-for-PDF-documents-/README.md

 # Retrieval Augmented Generation for PDF documents

 A simplified RAG system which generates context specific responses using LLMs(Llama3.1).
-Built Ollama, LangChain and HuggingFace_embeddings.
+Built using llama3.1, LangChain and HuggingFace_embeddings.

 Why RAG?